-All applications are to be submitted directly to Ms Carla Henry by Wednesday, 31 October 2018.
+All applications are to be submitted directly to Ms Carla Henry by Thursday, 31st October 2019.

-Ms. Carla Henry, Postgraduate Senior Administrator Tel: +27 21 959 3727 Email: postgraduates@plaas.org.za i.
-Title also be clearly specified.
+Ms. Carla Henry, Postgraduate Senior Administrator Tel: +27 21 959 3727

+Email: postgraduates@plaas.org.za

 7. The Structure of the Concept Note

 A concept note is a research intention developed within the PLAAS research themes/topics, about what your central problem question is, why it is a problem worthy of study, and how you will go about studying it.
 It should be approximately 1-2 pages, clear and informative.
 The structure of the concept note should consist of a number of key elements, such as: